+You might be wondering how you set up as a Virtual Assistant.
 With more and more people opening their own businesses, clients are becoming increasingly supportive of a flexible work schedule.
-As people realise the benefits of outsourcing their social media and other administrative tasks, the demand for virtual assistants (VAs) grows, you might be wondering why you should become a Virtual Assistant in 2020?
+As people realise the benefits of outsourcing their social media and other administrative tasks, the demand for virtual assistants (VAs) grows, you might be wanting to set up as a Virtual Assistant in 2021?

 What Is a Virtual Assistant?